lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_dplyr_join.md

 ```

 #### Challenge {#challengeAntiJoin}
-  * What do you expect to see as a result of calling an anti join on `carbon`, specifying `nutrients` as data frame `y`?
+9. What do you expect to see as a result of calling an anti join on `carbon`, specifying `nutrients` as data frame `y`?
+Describe this in words.

 <br>
 <hr>